jaimeochoa1/wedge_project/submission.md

 Task 3: Summary Tables and SQLite Database

-Description: Generated summary tables and saved them in an SQLite database:
+Description: Generated summary tables and saved them in BigQuery:
-The summary tables include Sales by Date and Hour, which aggregates total sales, transactions, and item counts grouped by date and hour.
-Additionally, Sales by Owner by Year and Month provides a breakdown of sales and activity by owner, year, and month.
-Finally, Sales by Product Description by Year and Month tracks key sales metrics by product, year, and month.

-Approach: Queried BigQuery for aggregated data.
-Stored results in an SQLite database (wedge_summary.db).

-Results: SQLite database: Available as a zip file split into smaller parts for upload.
+- `sales-by-date-by-hour-table`: Aggregates total sales, transactions, and item counts grouped by date and hour.
+- `sales_by_owner_by_year_by_month_table`: Provides a breakdown of sales and activity by owner, year, and month.
+- `sales_by_product_by_year_by_month-table`: Tracks sales metrics by product, year, and month.

+Approach: Queried BigQuery to aggregate data for the summary tables.
+Results were saved as tables in the BigQuery dataset (`umt-msba.wedge_project_ochoa`) for ease of access and further analysis.

+Results:
+sales-by-date-by-hour-table: Aggregates total sales, transactions, and item counts grouped by date and hour.
+Stored in umt-msba.wedge_project_ochoa.sales-by-date-by-hour-table.

+Observations: The sales_by_date_by_hour table contains 39,421 rows, representing the aggregation of sales data by date and hour for the entire time period covered in the dataset.
+The earliest date in the dataset is January 1, 2010, and the latest is January 31, 2017.
+This confirms that the table spans the expected date range and provides hourly granularity for each day.

+Validation Notes:
+Total Rows: The table contains 39,421 rows, which matches expectations based on the 7-year time frame and hourly aggregation.
+Date Range: Data spans from 2010-01-01 to 2017-01-31, confirming complete temporal coverage.

+Completeness: No apparent gaps in the date range, ensuring a continuous record of hourly sales activity.

+Results:
+sales_by_owner_by_year_by_month_table: Provides a breakdown of sales and activity by owner, year, and month.
+Stored in umt-msba.wedge_project_ochoa.sales_by_owner_by_year_by_month_table.

+Observations: The spot check for the sales_by_owner_by_year_by_month_table yielded 808,896 total rows, spanning from January 1, 2010, to January 1, 2017.
+This aligns with the expected duration of the dataset, covering the entire transactional history up to the end of the Wedge Project's analysis timeframe.
+The large number of rows suggests a comprehensive breakdown of sales and activity grouped by owner, year, and month, as intended by the query structure.

+Validation Notes:
+Row Count: The high row count confirms the successful aggregation of data at the specified granularity (owner, year, month).
+Each row represents a unique combination of these dimensions.

+Date Range: The start_date and end_date match the timeframe of the Wedge Project data, indicating no missing periods.

+Query Accuracy: The use of PARSE_DATE to derive dates from year and month ensures correct validation of the date range.
+All observations fall within the expected limits, validating the integrity of the table creation process.

+Results:
+sales_by_product_by_year_by_month-table: Tracks sales metrics by product, year, and month.
+Stored in umt-msba.wedge_project_ochoa.sales_by_product_by_year_by_month-table.

+Observations: Row Count: The table contains a total of 1,269,425 rows, indicating a detailed breakdown of product sales metrics across years and months.

+Date Range: The data spans from 2010-01-01 to 2017-01-01, which aligns with the expected dataset time frame.

+Validation Notes:
+The total row count and date range are consistent with the expectations for this summary table.
+The summarized product sales data is accurate, with correct detail level and relevant metrics.

 Additional Notes: The SQLite database has been compressed and split due to size limitations.